df15h-moddable/df15h-creation-engine/docs/es5/1_community/1_ck/kryptopyr.md

 # kryptopyr

-kryptopyr authors role-playing systems extensions using Papyrus script.
+Speciality : RPG systems extensions using Papyrus script.

 ## About